OCA/hr/hr_holidays_compute_days/readme/DESCRIPTION.rst

-Computes the actual days for which employee will be on leave taking into
+It extends the computation of the number of days in leaves with:

-account:
+* Possibility of including rest days (if configured in that way).

-* Other leaves in the same interval.
+* Force full days (if configured in that way).

-* Rest days (if configured in that way).
+It also eases the manual entry of the leave, including a date selection instead of date and time.

-* Public holidays (if configured in that way).
+Finally, it limits the possibility to manually change number of days if you are not leave manager.